Renesauve/go-directus-login/README.md

 ## About This Project

-This project is a personal exploration into building an authentication flow using GoLang in conjunction with Directus as the backend.
+This project is a personal exploration into building an authentication flow using Go in conjunction with Directus as the backend.
 It serves as a learning tool for understanding how to implement secure login mechanisms and manage user sessions.

 ### Objectives

-- To learn how to integrate GoLang with Directus for user authentication.
+- To learn how to integrate Go with Directus for user authentication.
 - To understand the process of securing user login and registration.
 - To explore best practices in managing user sessions and security tokens.